Tag: developer security

 💡 Pro Tip: Educate your team about common attack vectors like SQL injection, cross-site scripting (XSS), and privilege escalation.
 Awareness is the first step toward effective monitoring.

 When developers and security teams collaborate, the result is a more resilient application.
 Developers bring deep knowledge of the codebase, while security teams provide expertise in threat detection.
-Together, they can create a robust security monitoring strategy that catches issues before they escalate.
+Together, they can create a solid security monitoring strategy that catches issues before they escalate.

 Key Open Source Tools for Security Monitoring